 It’s no secret that Sylvan’s Engineering courses in the Toronto region are fun, but did you know that they also help equip your child with valuable STEM (science, technology, engineering and math) skills?
 Via hands-on projects and collaborative group work, your son or daughter will acquire important critical thinking and problem solving abilities that can make a positive impact both inside and outside of the classroom.▼

 From constructing multifaceted structures to testing and rebuilding them in order to try out a different solution, your son or daughter will be taking on challenges just like a real engineer!
 Our immersive courses provide the ideal environment for your aspiring engineer to learn foundational science, architectural and engineering concepts while firing up his or her creativity and imagination throughout the process.
-We also keep parents informed by sending out regular communication, including a recap of each week’s project.
-We’ll also send a sneak peek of next week’s project so your family can get excited for the next activity!
+Parents can join in on the fun too: we send out regular email communication to keep you in the loop every week.
+We also preview the following week’s project via email so you and your child can get excited for the next session!

 Sylvan’s Engineering courses in the Toronto region offer: